Glossa Laleō

 Cease or Continue

 There are two main views regarding the gifts- cessationism (the gifts of the Spirit ceased with the last apostle; they are not therefore around today) and continuationism (the gifts are as much around today, or at least as available, as ever they were).
 Most believers fall into one of the two interpretations, and both positions can be justified from the Bible.
-I am somewhere in-between, which essentially means I’m likely to have offend all and satisfy none.
+I am somewhere in-between, which essentially means I’m likely to offend all and satisfy none.

 I am not a straight cessationist for the simple reason that I don’t see it taught in scripture.
 1 Cor.
 13:8 comes the closest to teaching this when Paul says: